glbala87/ELLA_tool/docs/datamodel.md

 The snapshot is also linked to the interpretation round (AlleleInterpretation or AnalysisInterpretation) having the state info.

-This enables a time-travelling feature where the tool can show the info that was available at the and of round.
+This enables a time-travelling feature where the tool can show the info that was available at the end of the round.

 ### Finalizing an interpretation
 When a round is finalized, the interpretation work is persisted by creating (possibly many) AlleleAssessments, ReferenceAssessments and AlleleReports.
 The user can choose to reuse existing objects; so after a finalization the number of new objects won't always be the same as number of alleles.

 [**Diagram:**]

        Mark review:  SnapshotCreator (creates AlleleInterpretationSnapshot or AnalysisInterpretationSnapshot)
        Finalize:     SnapshotCreator
 	          AssessmentCreator (creates AlleleAssessment, ReferenceAssessment)
 	          AlleleReportCreator (creates AlleleReport)